What You Need to Know About Canadian EV Fleet Incentives: While They Last

 Other Provinces and Territories

-The Yukon offers a $5,000 rebate for new battery electric, hydrogen fuel cell, and plug-in hybrid vehicles with an electric range of 50 km or more, excluding Tesla vehicles as of April 2025.
+The Yukon offers a $5,000 rebate for new battery electric vehicles and qualifying plug-in hybrids with an electric range of 50 km or more.
+Tesla vehicles have been ineligible since April 2025.
 Other provincial and territorial programs continue to evolve.
-Fleet operators in all regions should check current provincial government program pages for the most up-to-date available funding.
+Check current provincial government pages for the most up-to-date available funding.

 Carbon Credits: The Ongoing Revenue Opportunity

 Unlike direct purchase incentives, carbon credit programs are not subject to funding limits or program end dates in the same way.
-They represent an ongoing revenue stream for fleet operators that improves EV fleet economics year over year.
+They represent an ongoing revenue stream for fleets that reduce greenhouse gas emissions by replacing combustion fuel with electricity.

 Available nationwide for fleet operators who manage their own charging infrastructure.
 Organizations submit annual credit creation reports by April 30 for the preceding compliance period.
 Credits can be sold to generate revenue that offsets fleet operating costs.